 Many students who had not passed the GED® exam received their credentials retroactively, as GED Testing Services has decided in early 2016 to lower the score needed to pass the GED tests.

-The reason was that in many states GED test students outperformed regular high school graduates in college and that the required scoring standards were set too high in comparison to high school graduation standards.
+The reason was that in many states GED graduates outperformed regular high school graduates in college and that the required scoring standards were set too high in comparison to high school graduation standards.

 The four independent tests will not be changed; only the score students need to reach to pass the tests were lowered.
 GED test students are required to score at a level that can be expected of graduating high school students, but research had shown that GED test applicants were studying to score at a higher level than high school students, so the required score could be lowered to 145 points.

 GED test officials say that when the high school levels of performance go up, they will adjust the required GED test scores again and that they will continue to ensure that GED test graduates hold the same standards as regular high school graduates.